 Does Airbnb provide vacation rental insurance?

 Airbnb offers host protection insurance on its site, which is a short-term vacation rental insurance policy, but it’s a secondary policy.
 This means that hosts are required to have their own homeowners’ or rental property insurance.
 The Airbnb coverage is in addition to the existing policy.
 It isn’t intended to replace the policy.

-The answer is it really depends on the type of financing you used to purchase the property.
-Generally, a private money lender and a conventional lender will both require vacation rental home insurance.
-However, if you purchased the property using all cash, insurance isn’t required but is highly recommended.
+Getting a loan on any real estate, even vacation rental property, typically requires property insurance.
+That’s true whether you use a private money lender or a conventional lender will both.
+However, if you purchased the property with cash, insurance isn’t required but is highly recommended.

-The vacation rental home insurance policy is to protect the property owners from liability and to protect the property itself from things like wind and fire damage.
-A renter who is renting a property for more than 30 days should purchase a renters’ insurance policy.
-If the renters are renting the property for a couple of days or weeks, they should get travelers’ insurance.
+Vacation rental insurance protects the property owners from liability and covers damage to the property.
+Someone who is renting a property for more than 30 days should purchase a renters’ insurance policy.
+If their lease is only for a couple of days or weeks, they should get travelers’ insurance.

-Your typical homeowners’ insurance policy won’t cover your vacation rental property because vacation rentals are considered a business activity.
-It’s important to purchase a vacation rental insurance policy that includes perils, liability and theft coverage.
+Typical homeowners insurance policy won’t cover your vacation rental property because vacation rentals are considered a business activity.
+It’s important to purchase a vacation rental insurance policy that includes perils, liability, and theft coverage.
 Most insurance providers offer vacation rental insurance in addition to their other types of insurance.